vaiish371/tp/docs/UserGuide.md

 ```
 ***

-### 2.23 Auto-Grading Assignments : `autograde`
+### 2.23 Autograding Assignments : `autograde assignment`

-Auto-grades all student scripts for a particular assignment by comparing against solutions.
-Automatically updates student's grades for that assignment.
+Autograding assignments on ModMan automatically grades all the students' scripts

-Format: `autograde /a ASSIGNMENT_NAME`
+Format: `autograde assignment /a ASSIGNMENT_NAME`

 Example of usage:

-`autograde /a quiz1`
+`autograde assignment /a quiz1`

 Expected output:
 ```